Most Hated NFL Players of All Time

 Teams: Denver Broncos, New York Jets

 Famous words: “I have mouths to feed.
-I don't need a-come-to-Jesus meeting in the huddle.
-I need you to give me the play, and let's get out there and let's see what the defense is doing.” — David Anderson, former Broncos teammate of Tebow
+I don’t need a-come-to-Jesus meeting in the huddle.
+I need you to give me the play, and let’s get out there and let’s see what the defense is doing.” —David Anderson, former Broncos teammate of Tim Tebow

 Bottom Line: Tim Tebow

-Many fans consider Tebow to be possibly the greatest college QB of all time, while also simultaneously the worst pro QB of all-time.
+Many fans consider Tebow to be possibly the greatest college quarterback of all time, while also simultaneously the worst pro quarterback of all time.
 But what really alienated him from several of his NFL peers was his faith and his desire to profess it publicly.

 Position: Quarterback